samad20/arabicFonts4KDE/README.md

 # arabicFonts4Linux

 ## Change the Arabic font on GNU/Linux Desktops using the Noto Sans Arabic, Arimo, Cousine and Tinos fonts.
 This project is excerpted from a YouTube video.
-The fonts were collected in one repository with the addition of a script for easy installation.
+The fonts were collected in one repository with a script for easy installation.

 ## Youtube video link (Mohammed Besar channel):
 [https://www.youtube.com/watch?v=qWjz0ewff4s](https://www.youtube.com/watch?v=qWjz0ewff4s)